jxnblk/blog/src/posts/making-sourdough-and-learning-unity.md

 I also found myself playing an unhealthy dose of games like Animal Crossing, which sparked an itch that I've had ever since I was a child.

 That summer, Unity started offering all its online learning courses for free, and I started to dive in.
-This wouldn't be my first foray into thinking about developing video games.
+This wouldn't be the first time I thought about developing video games.
 When I was in elementary school in the 1980s, my neighbor and childhood best friend's dad had brought home an IBM PC.
 We were all familiar with the Apple IIes at school, but this thing was a completely different beast.
 It had one of those green and black displays (high tech compared to printers),